ocrmypdf/OCRmyPDF/docs/errors.rst

 Input file 'filename' is not a valid PDF
 ========================================

-OCRmyPDF passes files through qpdf, a program that fixes errors in PDFs, before it tries to work on them.
+OCRmyPDF checks files with pikepdf, a library that in turn uses libqpdf to fixes errors in PDFs, before it tries to work on them.
 In most cases this happens because the PDF is corrupt and truncated (incomplete file copying) and not much can be done.

 You can try rewriting the file with Ghostscript: